Lafertd/HabitForge/README.md

 git push heroku master
 ```

-Once deployed, the app will be live at [https://habitforge.herokuapp.com](https://habitforge.herokuapp.com).
+Once deployed, the app will be live on heroku.

 ---